 Tax Audit is one of the nightmares for a taxpayer.
-Everyone wants to avoid tax audit.
-Here are some blunders by tax payers which can trigger an IRS audit:
+Everyone wants to know how to avoid tax audits.
+Here are some blunders by tax payers that can help you understand what triggers an IRS audit:

 Breaking the rules related to foreign accounts

 The IRS has strict reporting requirements as far as foreign accounts are concerned.
 The law requires overseas banks to identify American asset holders and provide information to the IRS.
 Individuals must report foreign assets worth at least $50,000 on the new Form 8938.